Smeaton's Tower on Plymouth Hoe, Plymouth UK

 Background

 In late 2022 the National Institute for Health and Care Research (NIHR) awarded Plymouth City Council and its partners £4.7 million of investment over five years to tackle the social determinants of health inequalities in Plymouth.
 This is in recognition of the role that non-medical factors such as employment, housing, food, crime, community cohesion and education play in determining health disparities.
-The Plymouth HDRC (PHDRC) will build upon work already undertaken by the Council and the University to ensure that we better understand what works, why and under which circumstances (financial, contextual and organisational) and share this learning.
+The Plymouth HDRC (PHDRC) builds upon work already undertaken by the Council and the University to ensure that we better understand what works, why and under which circumstances (financial, contextual and organisational) and share this learning.

 The programme lead is the Public Health Department of Plymouth City Council, with the University as the lead academic partner providing its extensive research expertise.
 Other partners include Plymouth Octopus, the wider voluntary and community sector, the NHS, business, and other academic groups.